-AVIA1013 Fundamentals of Aeronautics I Beginning with an overview of aviation, this course will cover the training process, basics of airplane systems, understanding of aerodynamic principles, the flight environment and each maneuver performed in the aircraft.
-3 credits.
+AVIA1016 Fundamentals of Aeronautics I & II Beginning with an overview of aviation, this course will cover the training process, basics of airplane systems, understanding of aerodynamic principles, the flight environment and each maneuver performed in the aircraft.
+This course is designed to prepare students for the information needed to make them competent private pilots.
+6 credits.